What are the dates of the 20th Annual Florida’s Birding & Photo Fest?

 If you purchase the pass through the Alligator Farm they will mail the pass to you if time allows OR they can have the pass waiting for you when you arrive (they have a list of pass holders.)

 If you purchase your pass through the Festival (when you are purchasing your other tickets) the pass will be waiting for you when you check in AT THE ALLIGATOR FARM for your first field workshop unless you contact us and make other arrangements.
+Please, if you plan to use the pass prior to the Festival or your first Alligator Farm workshop, purchase the pass through the Alligator Farm.
+The Festival will not be mailing passes or making arrangements to get the pass to you prior to the Festival's start date.

 What happens if I arrive late at the Alligator Farm?

 There is only ONE game keeper at the Alligator Farm on duty to let you in for the AM workshops.
-If you are late, even 2 minutes late, you will not get in and you will not get a refund.
+If you are late, even two minutes late, you will not get in and you will not get a refund.
 So come early, have your gear ready, be ready to walk in on time, and be ready to learn!
 Suggested gear lists are listed in every field workshop description.

 What is the Festival’s policy on late arrivals?